 Australia wins opening Sydney SailGP final over Japan

+The pre-event suggestions that the Slingsby and Outteridge boats were favorites proved true, as none of the other four competitors managed a win.

+“We don’t need more of a rivalry than what we already have,'” Outteridge said.
+“Everyone was kind of expecting the two of us in that match race.
+We didn’t quite get over them at the start.
+They were on form all day sailing really well and we missed a few little things here and there.”

 After the first of five events, Australia leads the standings with 48 points.
-Japan, skippered by Nathan Outteridge, has 45.
+Japan has 45.
 Britain, with skipper Dylan Fletcher, has 36, followed by China (skipper Phil Robertson) and France (Billy Besson) with 33 points each, and the United States, skippered by Rome Kirby, with 31.

 SailGP is the sailing league founded by tech billionaire Larry Ellison and five-time America’s Cup winner Russell Coutts.
 It features many of the world’s top sailors racing 50-foot, wing-sailed catamarans that fly across the top of waves on hydrofoils.